apollographql/router-template/README.md

 - `docker build -t router .` builds the router image with the tag `router` for local testing.
 - `rover dev --supergraph-config supergraph.yaml --router-config router.yaml` to run the Router locally without Docker (using [Rover]).
 You'll need to update the `supergraph.yaml` file to point at the local versions of your subgraphs. **Make sure to set the required environment variables ahead of time!**
+  - You can add the `--graph-ref` option to your `rover dev` command if you want to develop off of your current variant's state in GraphOS
 - `docker run -it --env APOLLO_KEY --env APOLLO_GRAPH_REF -p4000:4000 router` runs the same router image you'll run in production.
 You can now query the router at `http://localhost:4000`.
   - Make sure to set the env vars `APOLLO_KEY` and `APOLLO_GRAPH_REF` first
   - You can alternatively create a file (e.g., `.env`) and run `docker run -it --env-file .env -p4000:4000 router`. **Make sure not to check this file into source control!**
   - Your local router will need network access to the subgraphs

 [GraphOS Enterprise]: https://www.apollographql.com/docs/graphos/enterprise
 [Rover]: https://www.apollographql.com/docs/rover/commands/dev